Tim Burchett

 A Republican, Burchett was formerly mayor of Knox County, Tennessee.
 He served in the Tennessee General Assembly, first in the Tennessee House of Representatives, in which he represented Tennessee's 18th district.
-He later served in the Tennessee State Senate, representing the 7th district, part of Knox County.
+He later served in the Tennessee Senate, representing the 7th district, part of Knox County.

 Burchett is a part of the new House subcommittee overseeing President Trump's Department of Government Efficiency.

 Early life and education

 Burchett is a native of Knoxville, Tennessee, where he was born in 1964.
 He attended West Hills Elementary School, Bearden Junior High School, and Bearden High School.
 After graduating from Bearden High School in 1982, he enrolled in the University of Tennessee in Knoxville, where he earned a Bachelor of Science in education in 1988.
 He is a member of the Sigma Chi fraternity.

 Tennessee General Assembly

 Burchett's first election to public office was in 1994, when he won a seat in the Tennessee House of Representatives.
 He served in the House for two two-year terms, from 1995 to 1998.
-In 1998, he won a four-year term in the Tennessee State Senate, representing the 7th district.
+In 1998, he won a four-year term in the Tennessee Senate, representing the 7th district.
 He succeeded Clyde Coulter "Bud" Gilbert.
 He was re-elected twice, serving a total of three four-year terms, from 1999 to 2010.

 In 1999, Burchett received national media attention for sponsoring a bill to legalize the eating of roadkill, wild animals killed by vehicles, before notifying the county game warden.
 He defended the proposal as a "common-sense thing" intended to prevent edible meat from being wasted.
 Eating roadkill was already legal – as it is in most places – but required prior notification of the county game warden.
 Burchett's bill allowed processing and consumption of roadkill before notifying the warden.
 Burchett proposed the bill after being contacted by a constituent who had been penalized for giving a needy family the meat from a deer his vehicle had accidentally hit.

 In 2006, while a state senator, Burchett failed to report six political action committee checks totaling $3,300.
 The Registry of Election Finance did not fine him.
 In 2008, while still a state senator, he was fined $250 for failing to disclose three PAC contributions that totaled $1,500.